flanagansteve/LC-Tool-Frontend/README.md

 ├── pages : the page displayed for Businesses and Banks<br> ├── HomePage <br>
         └── HomePage.js <br>
-    ├── LCViewPage <br>
+    ├── LCViewPage : Pages that display the specifics of an LC <br>
         ├── DocumentaryRequirements.js : Displays the Documentary Requirements on the LCViewPage <br>
-        ├── LCViewPage.js Page that displays all the specifics of a selected LC <br>
+        ├── LCViewPage.js <br>
         ├── Panel.js <br>
         └── Pdf.js <br>
     ├── LoginPage <br>
         └── LoginPage.js : Logging into LC Tool <br>
     ├── bank <br>
-        Sign up Page for Banks
+        Sign up Page for Banks <br>
         ├── BankEmployeeSignUpPage.js <br>
         ├── BankInvitePage.js <br>
-        ├── BankLCAppPage.js <br>
+        ├── BankLCAppPage.js : Application for Business Applying for LC <br>
         ├── BankManageAccountPage.js <br>
         ├── BankSignUpPage.js <br>
         └── feeds <br>
-            Displays for Bank Viewing LCs and Clients (this structure is a bit outdated as there are a few additional pages) ├── AdvisorLCFeedPage.js <br>
+            Displays for Bank Viewing LCs and Clients (this structure is a bit outdated as there are a few additional pages) <br>
+            ├── AdvisorLCFeedPage.js <br>
             ├── BankClientFeedPage.js <br>
             ├── BankLCAppFeedPage.js <br>